 • A study found that sugar substitutes stimulate the appetite, leading to an increase in calorie consumption of up to 30%.

 • The more that young adults log onto Facebook and other social media, the more likely they are to be depressed, according to a University of Pittsburgh School of Medicine study.

 • An analysis of 29 randomized human studies by scientists at Johns Hopkins found that a 500 milligram tablet of vitamin C each day significantly reduced both systolic and diastolic blood pressure.

 • A study in Cell Metabolism found that four 4-minute bursts of flat-out exercise on a stationary bicycle just three days a week – a total of just 48 high-intensity minutes a week – resulted in much greater levels of age-reversing changes at the genetic and cellular levels, along with enhanced mitochondrial activity, and improved insulin sensitivity than regular weight-lifting sessions.

-• A recent study in the Journal of the American Medical Association reported that half of all U.S. adults have diabetes or prediabetes.
+• A study in the Journal of the American Medical Association reported that half of all U.S. adults have diabetes or prediabetes.

 • Depression produces the greatest deterioration in health of all common chronic conditions.
 It is a particular problem among older adults.

 • Research reported in 2015 links over 184,000 deaths a year with sugar-sweetened drinks.